XternA/income-generator/README.md

 **The tool configures and runs everything in a containerized virtualized environment isolated from the host.**

 - A 64-bit machine.
 It is possible to run on a 32-bit machine, but expect performance or compatibility limitations.
-- A minimum of 4GB is recommended to ensure the most resource available and for future expansions.
+- A minimum of 4GB is recommended to ensure enough resource availability for scaling and future expansion.
 - ARM architecture devices, such as Raspberry Pi, Apple Silicon, etc, require  an emulation layer such as [**qemu-user-static (qus)**](https://github.com/dbhi/qus) to run x86 architecture applications on ARM.
 Automatically configured seamlessly through the tool.
 - On Windows, [**WSL2**](https://learn.microsoft.com/en-us/windows/wsl/install) and [**Winget**](https://learn.microsoft.com/en-us/windows/package-manager) is required.